Running For: Council

 Thanks to hard work of so many alumni, including fellow Constitution Committee members Doug Sharrott and Jim Liubicich, the Cooper Union Alumni Association is poised to become a more vibrant and financially independent organization.
 I will work to nurture and grow this network.
 I will be your voice on the council.

 So why me?
 There are many outstanding candidates on this ballot, and I will never be the smartest guy in a room full of Cooper Union alumni.
-But I am a grinder, and will work tirelessly for the common good.
+But I will work tirelessly for the common good.

 Free Cooper Union!